hacktoolkit/htk-ios-RottenTomatoes/README.md

 * User sees error message when there's a networking error.
 (Without using UIAlertView, because it is crappy).
 Sorta working, using [TSMessages](https://github.com/toursprung/TSMessages)
 * User can pull to refresh the movie list.

-Optional user stories:
+Optional user stories completed:

 * All images fade in.
 Achieved by using `UIView.animateWithDuration(...)`
 * For the large poster, load the low-res image first, switch to high-res when complete.
 Achieved by using `self.fullPosterImage.setImageWithURL(NSURL(string: movie.originalPosterUrl), placeholderImage: self.movieCellSender!.thumbnailPosterImage.image)`
-* All images should be cached in memory and disk.
-In other words, images load immediately upon cold start (IN PROGRESS).
+* All images should be cached in memory and disk (in order to have images load immediately upon cold start).
+In progress; have an in-memory dictionary cache of url `String : UIImage` and need to figure out how to do that.
 * Customize the highlight and selection effect of the cell.
 (Turned off the default)
 * Customize the navigation bar.
 (Changed text and background colors, opacity)
 * Add a tab bar for Box Office and DVD.
-(IN PROGRESS)
+Switches between the two using a common ViewController by embedding in Container Views.
+Couldn't figure out how to change the color of the tab bar.
 * Add a search bar.
 Filters movies with titles containing the `searchText` substring using case insensitive search and `UISearchBarDelegate`